Buangkok Bus Interchange

 Buangkok Bus Interchange is an air-conditioned bus interchange located at Buangkok.
 It is situated within the Sengkang Grand Mall integrated development, comprising a 3-level retail mall, a hawker centre, a childcare centre, a community club, and a condominium.
 It is also linked with Buangkok MRT station and serves the surrounding residential estates of Buangkok, Compassvale, and parts of Hougang.

 History

 The former Compassvale Bus Interchange which served the area prior to the opening of Buangkok Bus Interchange.

 Plans for a new integrated commercial and residential project adjacent to Buangkok MRT station, which includes a new bus interchange, were officially unveiled in Urban Redevelopment Authority's (URA) Master Plan 2019.
 Buangkok Bus Interchange officially commenced operations on 1 December 2024, with three existing bus services, 110, 114 and 156, amended to the interchange on the same day.
 Compassvale Bus Interchange, which formerly housed service 110, ceased operations on the same day.

-Bus Contracting Model
+Bus contracting model

-Under the Bus Contracting Model, all bus services operating from Buangkok Bus Interchange were divided into 3 Bus Packages, operated by two different bus operators.
+Under the bus contracting model, all bus services operating from Buangkok Bus Interchange were divided into four bus packages, operated by three different bus operators.